mars0i/pasta/doc/notes/functionalMASON.md

 A: It looks like I just have to call `.setField` on the Portrayal to assign it the new grid each time.

+### outcome:

+*In the end* I decided to update all fields functionally--i.e. each major step in `next-popenv` returns a new snipe field and/or mushroom field.  snipes also are updated functionally using `assoc` or `update`.

+Then in the schedule loop in `SimConfig/start`, I `swap!` in the new popenv on every tick, and (this is the crucial step) in `UI/setup-portrayals`, I use `scheduleRepeatingImmediatelyAfter` to add a task to the UI part of the scheduling system that calls `setField` on the snipe field portrayal and mushroom field portrayal on every tick.

+## Difficulties with purely functional style

+### crossover complications

+In a functional-style ABM updating indvididual agents on their own is easy.
+Dealing with with interactions between agents is trickier, and can be more difficult than what you'd normally write in non-functional style ABMs.

+In `free-agent.popenv`, some of the operations are awkward and a bit complicated because of the need to simultaneously update the snipe field, the mushroom field, and snipe's internal states.
+This would be simpler with in-place modifications of data structures.
+For illustrations, look at `move-snipes` or `snipes-eat` and the functions they call.
+(The complications are greater than what I dealt with in popco2, where I simply had to reorganize messages from agents in order to deliver them to other agents.)

+### inspectors

+The default MASON inspectors for agents work, up to a point, without any special treatement on my part.
+Amazingly, I didn't even have to define bean methods!
+Between Clojure and MASON, somehow MASON knew that defrecord fields hold properties.

+In particular, agent inspectors work for one-time, static inspection of snipes, and it's easy to write a toString that will automatically display id and energy.

+However, the properties won't update in the inspector tab.
+This is apparently because of functional updating.
+What the inspector system is watching is a single object, it seems.
+When a snipe moves or changes energy, that's a brand new object, and MASON can't be expected to know about it.
+I created a quick-and-dirty non-functional-style version in branch `non-fnl` and saw that snipe properties update properly there.

+I think that I can work around this by passing special arguments to or writing a subclass of `SimpleInspector` or extending `Inspector` some other way, maybe using atoms or maps or other lookups by `id` to keep track of what snipe is being watched.

+This is potentially a big drawback of functional style for agent-based modeling--worse than crossover problems, in a sense.
+Even though crossover issues are fundamental to an ABM but and it's not fundamental to an ABM that individual agents be watched, in practice watching individual states can be very useful.
+You might "blame" (but not fault) MASON for the additional complexity because it's not designed for functional programming, but if you think about it, providing inspector functionality for a functional-style ABM is by its nature not really
+trivial:  You're trying  to watch a "thing" over time, that's thing isn't actually a single thing in functional style.
+So inspection requires special handling that isn't needed if you just maintain a pointer to single concrete data structure, as you can easily do in a non-functional style system.